 Be careful when removing the bread from the pan.
-You can use a butter knife to separate the bread from the edges of the pan and then plop it down carefully on the cooling rack.
+You can use a butter knife to separate the bread from the edges and then plop it down carefully on the cooling rack.

-It’s important to wear oven mitts while handling the bread pan, of course.
-The pan will still be hot when you’re trying to remove the bread.
+It’s important to wear oven mitts while handling the pan, of course.
+It will still be hot when you’re trying to remove the bread.

 Allow the loaf to completely cool before cutting into it.
 It might need to cool for over an hour before it’ll be ready.